A Whole New Kind of MBA

 Prerequisites: Undergraduate Degree in any field (transcript with proof of graduation is required)

 Admissions Process: Submit the Application and we will get back to you with further instructions.
-If you need additional assistance, please feel free to reach out to our Ubiquity Director of Admissions, Nora Silini at firstname.lastname@example.org.
+The MRA program has a special expedited admissions process.
+There is no application fee.
+If you need additional assistance, please feel free to reach out to our Ubiquity Director of Admissions, Nora Silini at email@example.com.

 This MRA Degree is composed of 30 credits:

 - Core and elective courses (24 Credits)

 - Impact Project in bioregions, cities, or other locations with a focus on one or more UN Sustainable Development Goals (6 Credits)